Key government initiatives to eradicate child labour in india

 Bal Raksha Bharat works closely with government authorities, law enforcement agencies, and local communities to:

-- Rescue children from exploitative labour situations through coordinated rescue operations
+- Support children engaged in labour through coordinated rescue and protection efforts

 - Provide bridge education to help former child labourers transition smoothly into schools